josephspurrier/surfstack-wamp/README.md

 Compatibility
 -------------
-- The \amp\app folder holds official binaries so the contents of each folder can be replaced with binaries downloaded from original vendor (manually configuration may need to take place after replacing the files)
+- The \amp\app folder holds official binaries so the contents of each folder can be replaced with binaries downloaded from original vendor (PHP extensions must be updated as well to match the config)
 - The \amp\config folder holds custom configurations for the applications
 - Each configuration has variables which are replaced by values provided by SSWamp.exe